 Though the Federal SHOP standards (at 45 CFR §155.430(d)(7) and Regtap FAQ ID: 1555) dictate the date of death as the last day of coverage for both employees and dependents, carriers in Texas should comply with the requirements of Texas’ law, because it offers a greater level of consumer protection.

-Federal law does not consider a family-run business consisting of a husband and wife to be an eligible small group unless they employ at least one common law employee.
-May a small group carrier non-renew coverage for existing small group policyholders that do not meet this federal definition?
+Federal law does not consider a family-run business consisting of a husband and wife to be a small group health plan unless the business employs at least one common law employee who is neither spouse.
+Based on federal guidance, may a small group carrier refuse to issue new coverage or non-renew existing coverage for a small group that does not meet this federal definition?

 Federal law (42 US Code 300gg-91(e)(1)(B)) allows a state to elect to regulate coverage offered to very small groups as coverage in the small group market, and Texas considers a group of two eligible employees to be a small group, regardless of marital status.
-The Texas Insurance Code does not exclude spouses from the definition of “eligible employee” or exclude such employees in defining “small employer,” and consistent with this 28 TAC §26.7(d) prohibits a small employer carrier from denying two individuals who are married the status of eligible employee solely on the basis that the two individuals are married.
-In addition, Texas Insurance Code §1501.108 gives a covered employer the right to renew coverage under a group health plan unless the employer fails to comply with the terms of the plan.
-Based on these provisions, a small group carrier may not non-renew coverage for an existing small group policyholder, even if the small group policyholder is a small group consisting of only a husband and wife.
+The Texas Insurance Code does not exclude spouses from the definition of “eligible employee” or exclude such employees in defining “small employer,” and consistent with this 28 TAC §26.7(d), prohibits a small group carrier from denying two individuals who are married the status of eligible employee solely on the basis that the two individuals are married.
+Commissioner’s Bulletin # B-0035-01 provides additional guidance regarding this requirement.

 Are carriers required to offer premiums on a composite basis?